Sustainable Living Summit: How you can act for change

 Why is food critical for both our health and the health of the planet?
 How can we enable sustainable and healthy consumption while ensuring food security during times of crisis?

 This session will highlight linkages between food, climate, and health to showcase the central role of food for sustainable societies.
 It will open discussions about the policy changes needed for healthy and sustainable eating.
-Join us for an interactive session right before lunch, with some hands-on stage activity that will leave you hungry for more.
+Join us for an interactive cook-along session right before lunch, that will leave you hungry for more.

 Culture and art are essential for the green transition, but change can be hard.
 Culture agents across the Nordics have a lot to learn from each other while speeding up the process.